 Need more advice on finding land?

-Identifying the right plot is one of the biggest hurdles for self builders, so put yourself a step ahead and become a plot hunting pro with our expert-led masterclass: Finding Land & Assessing a Plot’s Potential
+Identifying the right plot is one of the biggest hurdles for self builders, so put yourself a step ahead and become a plot hunting pro with our expert-led masterclass on finding land and assessing a plot’s potential.

 Build It has teamed up with Potton’s Self Build Academy to bring you this practical virtual training session.
 The course will take place online and will allow for audience participation and experience sharing.
 Use the code BUILD for 20% off.